upbound/function-msgraph/README.md

 ### QueryRef

-Rather than specifying a direct query string as shown in the example above, the function allows referencing a query from any arbitrary string within the Context or Status.
+Rather than specifying a direct query string as shown in the example above, the function allows referencing a query from any arbitrary field within the Context or Status.

 #### Context Query Reference